hgsigner/gootstrap/README.md

 ####Remote Templates:

-Gootstrap also allwos you can fetch templates from remote servers, passing its url as the argument for the `--template` flag:
+Gootstrap also allwos you to fetch templates from remote servers, passing its url as the argument for the `--template` flag:

 ```bash
 $ gootstrap new remote_simple --template https://raw.githubusercontent.com/hgsigner/gootstrap/master/examples/simple.toml